New in 8.0

 - Provides a simplified scripting API and a better data model with the ability to define Tags in scripting as simple dictionaries, or JSON text.

-- With the new transform tool, users can easily take a Tag value coming into a binding, manipulate it, and transform it to the output of choice, such as mapping, scripting, expression, formats, and more.
+- With the new transform tool, users can easily take a Tag value coming into a binding, manipulate it, and transform it to the output of choice, such as mapping, scripting, expression, and formats.

 - New OPC UA certificate management pages for the client and server have been added to the configuration section of the Gateway under “OPC UA > Security”.
 From this UI, trusted certificates can be imported and quarantined certificates can be marked as trusted.
 Ensuring the remote certificate is trusted is required for all secured inbound and outbound connections.